md685-njit/Assignment-1/README.md

 Never print the key with `echo`, and never paste it into your report, a prompt, or a chat window.
 If it leaks, delete it on the API keys page and create a new one.

-If the instructor gives the whole class an Anthropic configuration instead, set `ANTHROPIC_API_KEY` the same way, with a key from https://console.anthropic.com.

 ## 11. Check the plan before you spend anything

 ```text